-If you’re looking for heating and cooling services, you may encounter confusing, sometimes contradictory information about different HVAC systems.
-One component that garners quite a bit of confusion is the air handler.
-Is this the same as an air conditioner?
-We’re here to set the record straight.
+If you’re searching for heating and cooling services, you may come across confusing, sometimes contradictory information about different HVAC systems.
+One element that garners plenty of confusion is the air handler.
+Is this another way to describe an air conditioner?
+We’re here to help sort this out.

 What Is an Air Handler?

-Some people use the terms “air handler” and “blower” interchangeably, but this is not right.
-An air handler is an entire unit containing a blower and a number of other components, all of which work together to condition and circulate the air.
+Some people use the terms “air handler” and “blower” interchangeably, but this is not correct.
+An air handler is an entire unit containing a blower and several other parts, all of which work together to condition and circulate the air.

 Does an Air Conditioner Use an Air Handler?